The clinical gap is not in sexology literature -- it is in the exam room

 One underappreciated feature of this shift is age anxiety.
 Men are supposed to remain sexually relevant but not visibly needy.
 They are permitted virility if it is disciplined, comic if it is awkward, and condemnable if it crosses consent boundaries.
 The middle-aged man is asked to express desire without appearing to age into it.
 That is an impossible standard, and media keeps reproducing it because impossibility makes for better drama than ordinariness.

-My hypothesis is straightforward.
+My hypothesis is straightforward, and it comes from both cultural analysis and clinical pattern recognition.
 In popular media, the middle-aged man has moved from being desexualized as a stabilizing family figure to being hypervisible as a problem figure, but the underlying message remains the same: his desire is acceptable only when it is narratively useful and socially containable.
-In practice, that means three dominant archetypes persist.
-First, the anodyne provider, like Ward Cleaver.
-Second, the comically frustrated, like Al Bundy.
-Third, the predatory or morally compromised man, like Lester Burnham or other late-20th-century antiheroes.
+Three dominant archetypes persist.
+The anodyne provider (Ward Cleaver).
+The comically frustrated (Al Bundy).
+The predatory or morally compromised (Lester Burnham).

 FAQ